Vegardriis/Vegardriis/README.md

 # Vegard Riis

 ## About Me
-I'm a Data Engineering student with a passion for software development, problem-solving, and learning new technologies.
+I'm a Computer Engineering student with a passion for cybersecurity, software development, problem-solving, and learning new technologies.

 ---